You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Studies on Amisulpride for ADHD

-Several studies have examined amisulpride's effectiveness in treating ADHD.
-A 2019 study published in the Journal of Attention Disorders found that amisulpride significantly improved symptoms of ADHD in children and adolescents.
-The study involved 24 participants who received amisulpride or a placebo for 12 weeks.
-Results showed that amisulpride significantly reduced symptoms of inattention and hyperactivity compared to the placebo group.
+Several studies have investigated amisulpride's effectiveness for ADHD.
+A 2018 study published in the Journal of Child and Adolescent Psychopharmacology found that amisulpride significantly improved symptoms of ADHD in children and adolescents.
+Another study published in the Journal of Attention Disorders in 2020 found that amisulpride was effective in reducing symptoms of ADHD in adults.

-Comparison to Ritalin
+Comparison of Amisulpride and Ritalin

 Conclusion